michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

 And I hope you notice that--much like every Fourier series transform--this is a periodic approximation.
 That is, the Gaussian we have here is repeated for every interval, $T$.

 But this isn't what we set out to do.
 We wanted to create a bad version of a perfectly well approximated function, the error function.
-In order to get us closer to our true goal, we have to do two things:
+In order to get us closer to our true goal, we have to do a few things:

 1. Correct it so that it's no longer periodic,
 2. Integrate it to get a cumulative distribution function,